Pradumnasaraf/Snippets/docs/redis.md

 ```
 > ARRAY

-- To push the elment at the left side of the array (It will create if it dosen't exists)
+- To push the elment at the left side of the array (It will create if it doesn't exists)

 ```bash
 lpush <arrayname> <value to push>